Cincinnati Open: Men's singles

-Roger Federer has won the most Cincinnati Open titles, and out of eight finals, he possesses seven titles; his last being won in 2015, defeating two-time champion Novak Djokovic in the final.
-It was at this tournament in 2018 that Djokovic became the first player to win the Golden Masters (winning all 9 masters).
+Roger Federer has won the most Cincinnati Open titles, and out of eight finals, he possesses seven titles; his last being won in 2015, defeating future three-time champion Novak Djokovic in the final.
+It was at this tournament, in 2018, that Djokovic became the first player to win the Golden Masters (winning all 9 ATP 1000 tournaments).
 Djokovic then completed this again in 2020 for the double Golden Masters.